kai-lucky72/Myportfolio/README.md

 2. Connect your GitHub repository to Vercel
 3. Deploy with default settings

+## You can access this portfolio here https://lucky-portfolio.onrender.com

 ## License

 This project is open source and available under the MIT License.